marcmeiners/scion/doc/protocols/scion-header.rst

 Here we only detail how to perform the two different MAC computations.
 The two different MAC flavors are the *static MAC* and the *per-packet MAC* (also known as *HVF*).

+TODO(juagargi) in `InputData` modify ID Suffix to 10 bytes and rearrange lines to minimize mem moves:

 The `InputData` is common for both types::